muggy8/improbable/have-and-havenot/U5fsaQzI.md

 Seeing this, I continued.

-I wanted to ask her if she'd be willing to help me with rescuing my daughter Hickory but I knew that in her current state she'd agree to anything.
+I wanted to ask her if she'd be willing to help me with rescuing my daughter Hickory, but, I knew that in her current state, she'd agree to anything.

+That just didn't feel like the right thing to do for someone like me.

-However, more importantly, if this Melody was anything like the Melody that Phanna killed, then there's little to no chance of her being able to help in any way.
+However, more importantly, if this Melody was similar to the Melody that Phanna killed, then there's little to no chance of her being able to help in any way.

 Knowing this, I was feeling a bit uncomfortable about my current summoning already.

 But I needed confirmation.

+Melody already mentioned about trying to kill Phanna and that matches what I remembered during the exam.

+Just this fact alone could be enough evidence to show that this was a very similar Melody to the Melody that died, but, part of me was still hoping that this Melody was a completely different person.

 "Melody, you said you were sorry that you tried to kill Phanna," I spoke gesturing to Phanna sitting on the bed before continuing.
 "Can you tell me what happened after and why?"